foundryvtt/crucible/docs/Character/Skills.md

 #### Religion Tasks

 **Recall.** You can attempt to recall information about a deity, religion, or those who follow a religion.
-This includes understanding symbology, cultural insight of a religion (or religions), or philosophical sentiments.
+This includes understanding symbology, cultural insight of a religion (or religions), or philosophical sentiments.<br>
 **Intuit.** Religion checks can also be performed to understand the deeper meaning of a religious custom, comprehend the mandates of a deity, or divine the significance of a religious event or figure.
-Depending on the setting, this level of insight may, at times, literally be the result of divine intervention.
+Depending on the setting, this level of insight may, at times, literally be the result of divine intervention.<br>

 | Rank | Religion Progression Ideas         |
 | ---- | ---------------------------------- |